 Termination of a tenured appointment or a probationary appointment before the end of the specified term may occur as a result of bona fide formal discontinuance of a program or department.
 The following standards and procedures shall apply:

-The decision to discontinue formally a program or department shall be based essentially upon educational considerations as determined primarily by the faculty as a whole or an appropriate faculty committee.
+The decision to discontinue formally a program or department shall be based essentially upon educational considerations as determined primarily by the faculty as a whole or an appropriate faculty committee (see section 2.1.2, article 4, Academic Program Review Committee).
 It should be recognized that educational considerations do not include cyclical or temporary variations in enrollment.
 They must reflect long-range judgments that the educational mission of the University as a whole shall be enhanced by the discontinuance.

 Before the administration issues notice to a faculty member of its intention to terminate an appointment because of discontinuance of a program or department, the institution shall make every effort to place the faculty member in another suitable position.
 If such placement would be facilitated by training, financial and other support for such training shall be proffered.
 If no position is available, the faculty member’s appointment may be terminated but only with a severance salary equitably adjusted to the faculty member’s length of past and potential service.